BrandanKeen/capstone-central-florida-tornado-1998/README.md

 ## Tools & Visualizations

 This section provides a directory of the various visual products generated as part of this capstone project.
 It is organized by the primary program or software used in the analysis.
-This serves as the main visual archive for the project.

 Each visual directory folder contains: